-We defend clients facing any type of felony charge, including homicide, drug crimes, sex crimes, violent crimes, and white-collar crimes.
+We defend clients facing any type of felony charge, including homicide, drug crimes, dangerous crimes, and white-collar crimes.
 Our firm has experience in complex criminal litigation throughout Arizona and the knowledge of the law you need for a strong defense.
 Call today and speak to an attorney, not a secretary or paralegal.

 The criminal defense lawyers at Hallam Law Group genuinely have our clients’ best interests at heart.
 Your attorney will stand in your corner, defend your rights, and shine a light on the best path moving forward.
 Having an experienced defense attorney will give you a distinct advantage during a criminal defense or trial.

 Hallam Law Group has years of hands-on experience and knowledge of the law, which helps to create an aggressive defense strategy and ultimately achieve the best possible outcome in your case.
 We know exactly how to challenge the State’s evidence and expose weaknesses in a case, giving you an edge in negotiating.
 When you contact Hallam Law Group, you’ll talk to a compassionate attorney who honestly cares about you and your case.

 Legal representation is crucial for those facing criminal charges in Arizona.
 The U.S. Constitution entitles every defendant to representation through either a private lawyer or a public defender.
 An attorney will have the capabilities to build a strong defense, combat the prosecution’s claims, dispute any evidence against you, and negotiate for the best possible outcome on your behalf.
 A good criminal defense attorney in Phoenix should be able to achieve the following: